ConacBreslin/Face-your-fears/README.md

 9. Be able to easily play again or quit the page at the end.
     The final results page has buttons to allow the player to quit or play again.
 ## Changes over course of development
+Initially the site did not have a means of displaying the correct answer when a player answered incorrectly but following feedback from players it was decided to include this.
 ## Known Bugs
 ## Deployment
 ### The project was deployed to GitHub Pages in the following way.